iphipps/eng-exercise/DEVELOPING.md

 # Development Methodologies

-Both agile, it's various forms, and kanban are useful methodologies for developing digital products.
+Both agile, its various forms, and kanban are useful methodologies for developing digital products.
 I would argue that the selection of either depends on team and especially product stage.
 The goal for any software development methodology is to develop and release software as efficiently as possible, and to grow in efficiency.
 Both agile and kanban are capable of this.

 ## Proposal: agile for early stage 0-6 months.